X-com-b-v/docker-setup/README.md

 `magento2.mycha.o.xotap.nl`

 ### No DNS or internal network
+Since we are working on linux and docker uses the native host, you can simply add entries mapped to localhost in your /etc/hosts file. `127.0.0.1 <host>.<xcomuser>.o.xotap.nl`.
 If you are working from home or any other location, you will need to fetch your current NAT IP address (192.168.x.x for example) and add the host manually to your `/etc/hosts` file.
 An example on my end:
 ```
 192.168.2.185 magento2.mycha.o.xotap.nl